Adelina Rodriguez

+Early life and education

+Adelina Galang Santos was born on August 6, 1920 in Manila to Eleuterio Cacnio Santos and Virginia Espiritu Galang.
 She completed her primary education at Assumption Convent at Herran, Manila and high school education at the College of the Holy Ghost in Manila.
-She then attended University of Santo Tomas, where she was proclaimed "Miss Education" and completed her Bachelor of Science in Home Economics degree.
-In the 1960s, Rodriguez was active in the post-war relocation projects of the People’s Homesite and Housing Corporation in Quezon City.
+She then attended University of Santo Tomas, where she was proclaimed "Miss Education" and completed her Home Economics degree.
+In the 1960s, Rodriguez was active in the post-war relocation projects of the People's Homesite and Housing Corporation in Quezon City.

+Political career

 She was appointed by President Ferdinand Marcos as mayor of Quezon City, following the resignation of Norberto S. Amoranto.
 She focused on healthcare (by establishing health centers across the city and promoting family planning and birth control), tourism, and culture.
 She also established an economic development council to invite more businesses, jobs, investments, and livelihood in the city.
 It was also during her term when the Quezon Memorial Shrine was inaugurated.
-She was conferred as the city’s Tandang Sora awardee in 2016.
+She was conferred as the city's Tandang Sora awardee in 2016.
 After stepping down from office, she served as officer and head of different civic organizations and women's organizations.

+Death

+Rodriguez died at the age of 101 on September 30, 2021.